+When we think of stress, we usually think of the negatives.
+“This is SO STRESSFUL!” sentiments come to mind.
 Stress is a life event or situation that causes imbalance in an individual’s life.
 An unhealthy response to stress occurs when the demands of the stressor exceed an individual’s coping ability.
 Often stress results from something that is beyond our control.
 Control has a great deal to do with levels of stress.

 Problems begin when ordinary stress becomes too much stress—or distress.
-There are a variety of reasons for children to feel stress.
-Death, divorce, remarriage, moving, long illness, abuse, family or community violence, natural disaster, fear of failure, and cultural conflict may each heighten stress.
-Under stress, the heart rate and breathing are at a higher speed and muscles are tense.
-Multiple stressors worsen the stress level and the length of the stress.
+These more intense stressors are not as predictable or helpful and can cause harmful impacts on children.
+Known as adverse childhood experiences (ACEs), traumatic events in childhood where children do not feel supported can have long-lasting negative impacts on children.
+Big stressors such as death, divorce, remarriage, moving, long illness, abuse, family or community violence, natural disaster, fear of failure, and cultural conflict may each heighten stress.
+Under extreme or chronic stress, the heart rate and breathing increase and muscles tense.
+Multiple stressors worsen the stress level and the duration of the stress.
 Our bodies need relief from stress to reestablish balance.

 Preteens and Adolescents

-Families can provide further protection by:
+Families can provide further protection by

-- developing trust, particularly during the first year of life.
+- developing trust, particularly during the first year of life,

-- showing caring and warmth.
+- showing caring and warmth,

-- having high, clear expectations without being overly rigid.
+- having high, clear expectations without being overly rigid,

-- providing ways for children to contribute to the family in meaningful ways.
+- providing ways for children to contribute to the family in meaningful ways,

 - building on family strengths.